 The road for the new congregation was not an easy one.
 In the first years of their existence, they faced the challenges internally and in the community.
 The character of the congregation was forged through these times as people rallied around the church.
 A core of people were determined not to be deterred from the dream of having a vital church in Castle Rock.
 Their courage and faithfulness are still felt today.
 The “mission” character of New Hope is stronger than ever.

-Much has changed since early days of the churches in Sedalia and Louviers, yet the lingering characteristics of risking and reaching out with the gospel of Jesus Christ pervade this place.
+Much has changed since the early days of Sedalia and Louviers, yet the lingering characteristics of risking and reaching out with the gospel of Jesus Christ pervade this place.
 The membership, facilities, program and staff of New Hope continue to grow as the mission continues to grow.
 Our history and our faith confirm that God has great plans for New Hope and we believe our best days are still ahead.

 a deeper look